-Summer break will arrive before you know it and with that comes the need to find a way to transition your kids from school sessions to summer break.
-While summer break can be laxer for kids, it’s important that you develop some plan of attack or else you’ll end up with kids who say I’m bored all day long.
-Having bored kids during summer break, especially when you’re a work from home parent, can be frustrating.
-Today I’m going to share some tips to prepare kids for summer break so that you won’t lose your sanity and your kids will have some fun.
+Summer break will arrive before you know it, and with that comes the need to find a way to transition your kids from school sessions to summer break.
+While summer break can be laxer for kids, it’s important that you develop some plan of attack, or you’ll end up with kids who say I’m bored all day long.
+Having bored kids during summer break, especially when you’re a work-from-home parent, can be frustrating.
+Today I will share some tips to prepare kids for summer break so that you won’t lose your sanity and your kids will have fun.

 Tips to Prepare Kids for Summer Break